 If your application is accepted, you will have to wait until there is availability.
-The time you wait depends on: the number of beds available in the home, whether available rooms are for males or females, whether beds are in private, semi-private or basic rooms, etc. While waiting, it is important that you are aware of:
+The time you wait depends on: the number of beds available in the home, whether available rooms are for males or females, whether beds are in private, semi-private, or basic rooms, etc.

+While waiting, it is important that you are aware of:

 - You are expected to be available for a bed offer at any time.
-This means Home and Community Care Support Services staff must have the most upto-date information on how to reach you or your caregiver when a bed becomes available - Your family doctor or nurse will complete the medical assessment form prior to a bed being offered to ensure your records are up-to-date and that your application is maintained in good standing at the home of your choice.

-If you are waiting for LTC placement in a hospital, you or your family/caregiver may be asked to reconsider your choices of LTC homes that have an especially long wait list.
+This means our staff must have the most up-to-date information on how to reach you, your family, or your caregiver when a bed becomes available. - Your family doctor or nurse will complete the medical assessment form prior to a bed being offered to ensure your records are up to date and that your application is maintained in good standing at the home of your choice. - If you are waiting for LTC placement in a hospital, you, your family, or caregiver may be asked to reconsider your choices of LTC homes that have an especially long wait list.
 This will enable you to be placed in the most appropriate care setting in a timely manner.
 You do not have to change your choices.
-Should you decide to accept an available bed offer, you have the option of remaining on the wait list for another bed and transfer should your preferred choice become available at a later date.
+Should you decide to accept an available bed offer, you have the option to remain on the wait list for another bed and transfer should your preferred choice become available at a later date.